Syntax Document

 Coroutines

-Coroutines are user-level lightweight threads that can run multiple coroutines on a single system thread.
+Coroutines are user-space lightweight threads that can run multiple coroutines on a single system thread.

 Basic Usage

-1. Using the @async macro, which can take a flag parameter to define the coroutine's behavior:
+Using @async macro, can carry flag parameters to define coroutine behavior:

-var fut = @async(sum(1, 2), co.SAME) // SAME indicates that the new coroutine shares a processor with the current coroutine
+var fut = @async(sum(1, 2), co.SAME) // SAME means new coroutine shares processor with current coroutine

-After a coroutine is created, it returns a future object.
-At this point, the coroutine is already running but does not block the current coroutine.
-You can use the await() method to block and wait for the coroutine to complete and get its return value:
+After coroutine creation, it returns a future object.
+At this time the coroutine is already running, but it won't block the current coroutine.
+You can use await() method to block and wait for coroutine execution completion and get return value:

 fn sum(int a, int b):int {